Phorofor/ScriptsPack.macOS/README.md

 **0.** Just run the Scripts Pack's ``Install.applescript``.
 If you don't feel like using that script, drag the ``Scripts Pack`` folder into ``~/Library/Scripts`` for the current user, or ``/Library/Scripts`` for all users.
 See [the Manual Installation page] for more details.

 ## Building
 You don't need to build anything.
 In fact, it'll work just by dragging the Scripts Pack folder anywhere.
-For fun, you can Scripts Pack's create-dmg script.
+For fun, you can createScripts Pack's create-dmg script.
+Also, Travis-ci automatically does this.

 **To build the disk image:**